-9Even cutting across schools, if we examine classrooms where students report a greater concern over whether others think they are smart, we see similar patterns.
+Even cutting across schools, if we examine classrooms where students report a greater concern over whether others think they are smart, we see similar patterns.

-10Although grades are an outcome variable, not an innate attribute, they are likely to be correlated with ability.
+10. Although grades are an outcome variable, not an innate attribute, they are likely to be correlated with ability.
 Further, grades will play an important role in college admissions, which will affect future earnings, and thus they are a reasonable proxy for a student's economic type.

-11The same pattern does not hold when the signup decision is private, nor in the smart-to-be-cool school where we predicted that this mechanism is less likely to be present.
+11. The same pattern does not hold when the signup decision is private, nor in the smart-to-be-cool school where we predicted that this mechanism is less likely to be present.

-up survey.12 These results suggest that peer pressure concerns may be strong, since students were willing to give up a lot in order to not reveal effort or ability (the SAT package we offered normally costs a little over \$100 dollars (which is particularly large for these lower income households) and the median reported expected score gain among all students offered the package was about 100-120 points).
+Although our primary goal is to uncover the mechanisms behind peer pressure, we also find that students in the public treatment in both types of schools, having been less likely to sign up for the SAT prep package, are significantly less likely to have taken the SAT as of our last follow-up survey.
+These results suggest that peer pressure concerns may be strong, since students were willing to give up a lot to not reveal effort or ability (the SAT package we offered normally costs a little over \$100 dollars (which is particularly large for these lower income households) and the median reported expected score gain among all students offered the package was about 100-120 points).
 They also suggest the potential consequences of peer pressure may be significant.

-Although, as noted, Bursztyn and Jensen (2015) also documented peer pressure using the choice of whether to accept an SAT prep package, the present paper differs in several important ways, including a model and a new mechanism, a theory-based test for the two mechanisms, a modified experimental design, and a broader study setting.
+Although, as noted, Bursztyn and Jensen (2015) also documented peer pressure using the choice of whether to accept an SAT prep package, the present article differs in several important ways, including a model and a new mechanism, a theory-based test for the two mechanisms, a modified experimental design, and a broader study setting.
 These differences lead to several significant contributions.
 The first contribution is empirical.
 We provide new results on peer social pressure that notably differ from the previous literature.
 For example, motivated by the "Acting White" hypothesis, most previous work on this topic, including Bursztyn and Jensen (2015), focused almost exclusively on low-income and minority settings.
 We show that negative peer pressure in important educational choices is more common and widespread than previously considered by documenting its existence in middle-income schools with lower minority shares.
 Additionally, we document that two very distinct mechanisms are at play in these two settings.
 Although the results in Bursztyn and Jensen (2015) are potentially consistent with an "Acting White" mechanism, that paper could not, and indeed did not, take a stand on the underlying mechanism.
-Here, we find that while in the low income schools it is our other mechanism, fear of revealing low ability.
+Here, we find that while in the low income school the phenomenon is something akin to the "Acting White" mechanism, in the higher income schools it is our other mechanism, fear of revealing low ability.

-We contribute to theory by modeling (and later empirically verifying) a new channel of peer pressure, where peers reward ability or economic type.13 We believe that this mechanism may be an important and widespread phenomenon that adversely affects learning and achievement, with the additional implication that negative peer pressure effects in education may be found outside of just those contexts where we expect the "Acting White" mechanism to be present.14 And the number of activities that may reveal ability, and which thus may be influenced through this mechanism, is large.15 It is then possible that students may regularly forgo or avoid potentially
+We contribute to theory by modelling (and later empirically verifying) a new channel of peer pressure, where peers reward ability or economic type.
+We believe that this mechanism may be an important and widespread phenomenon that adversely affects learning and achievement, with the additional implication that negative peer pressure effects in education may be found outside of just those contexts where we expect the "Acting White" mechanism to be present.
+And the number of activities that may reveal ability, and which thus may be influenced through this mechanism, is large.
+It is then possible that students may regularly forgo or avoid potentially